LuvHarris: A Practical Corner Detector for Event-cameras: EXPERIMENTS AND RESULTS

 \subsection{Corner Accuracy}

 \paragraph*{Ground-truth}corners\footnote{used as the basis for analysis, we acknowledge the method is not infallible.
 The task of deciding which events are corners will always be somewhat ambiguous.} were computed for all datasets by first creating a high temporal resolution intensity image video using the e2vid~\cite{e2vid} algorithm.
-The ground-truth corner score was then assigned to each event using the output of the OpenCV \texttt{cornerHarris} method applied to the temporally closest frame, at the event's pixel location.
-Finally, a threshold was applied to the scores to result in the set of true corner events, with an assumption that corner events comprise 20\% of all corners.
+The ground-truth corner score was then assigned to each event using the output of the OpenCV \texttt{cornerHarris} method applied to the temporally closest frame.
+The Harris algorithm is a widely accepted baseline in the field of computer vision.
+Finally, a threshold was applied to the scores to result in the set of true corner events, with an assumption that the 20\% highest scoring of all events in a dataset were corner events.
 Intensity frames were generated every 1000-3000 events depending on the texture in the dataset.
-From a qualitative assessment, this error was insignificant compared to other possible sources of error, such as artefacts in the frame reconstruction.
+For example, \texttt{boxes\_6dof} has more texture than \texttt{shapes\_6dof} and requires a larger batch size for e2vid, but the percentage of corners in a scene is assumed to remain constant between datasets for all experiments.
+From a qualitative assessment, any error from processing the ground-truth in batches was insignificant compared to other possible sources of error, such as artefacts in the frame reconstruction.
 Fig.~\ref{fig:main_gt} shows an example e2vid frame for each dataset, as well as the slice of events associated with the single frame, indicating those classified as corners by the original Harris algorithm running on the reconstructed frames.

+The assumption of 20\% corners is not perfect as shapes with different angle compositions will have different percentage of corners.
+However neither could a fixed ground-truth threshold be used across all datasets as the average image intensity was not consistent across datasets, i.e. the output of e2vid was not always consistent.
+The fixed percentage was therefore chosen rather than arbitrarily setting individual ground-truth thresholds for each dataset.
+The datasets were afterwards verified qualitatively, to ensure the generated ground-truth was valid, as can be confidently seen in Fig.~\ref{fig:main_gt}.